 A Mayo clinic study shows that, "lignans provide a more natural estrogen treatment for menopause and hot flashes than synthetic hormone therapy and therefore are a potentially healthier treatment for both."
 Sandhya Pruthi, MD.
 Mayo Clinic in Rochester, MN.
-Published February 1, 2008 Read more about menopause relief.
+Published February 1, 2008.
+Read more about menopause relief

-There are studies that indicate that people with high amounts of lignans in their bodies have a reduced rate of hair loss and other studies that have shown hair regeneration.
-Hair loss can be caused by the hormone DHT.
-Flaxseed lignan can inhibit the production of the enzyme that converts testosterone into DHT.
-One asian study on men over a 6 month period showed significant improvement in hair growth in an average of 2 months.
+There are studies that indicate that people with high amounts of lignans in their bodies have better hair health.
+Poor hair health can be caused by the hormone DHT.
+Flaxseed lignans can inhibit the production of the enzyme that converts testosterone into DHT.
+For more on hair health and growth, click here

 Canine Cushings Treatment.

 Reactive oxygen species (ROS) have been implicated in the development of diabetes mellitus.
 SDG isolated from flaxseed is an antioxidant.
-An investigation was made of the effects of SDG on the development of diabetes in rats, to determine if SDG can prevent/reduce the development of diabetes and if this prevention/reduction is associated with reduction in oxidative stress.
+An investigation of SDG's effect on diabetes in rats was made to determine whether SDG could prevent/reduce the development of diabetes and if this prevention/reduction is associated with reduction in oxidative stress.
 RESULTS: SDG prevented the development of diabetes by 75%.
-(Prasad K, et a, Mol Cell Biochem, 206(1-2): 2000; Prasad K. Mol Cell Biochem, 209(1-2): 89.2000)
+(Prasad K, et a, Mol.
+Cell Biochem, 206(1-2): 2000; Prasad K. Mol.
+Cell Biochem.
+209(1-2): 89.2000)